1M+

 Q: What do I need to prepare for the submission?

-In addition to the game (of course), you will need to create a short video presentation, (optional) demo, and several additional information as listed below.
+In addition to the game (of course), you will need to create a short video presentation, (optional) demo

 Q: How will the submissions be judged

-Games submitted are judged based on a combination of education value, creativity, technical quality, etc. as shown below.
+Games submitted are judged based on a combination of education value, creativity, technical quality, etc. In particular:

 Q: What are the awards?

-NSF has several categories awards for both students as well as mentors, with up to $8500 for the biggest winner.
+NSF has about a dozen categories awards for both students as well as mentors, with up to $8500 for the biggest winner.
+Check out website for details.